Date: Saturday July 13th, 2019

 Co-Founder/CTO at Numem

 Nilesh has 20+ years of experience in the semiconductor industry with a diverse background in semiconductor design and product development.
 Nilesh is currently Co-Founder/CTO at Numem.
 Prior to Numem, Nilesh was Founder/CEO of NVMEngines which was later renamed to Numem.
-Nilesh was part of the startup team at NetLogic Microsystems which went IPO in 2004, and was later acquired by Broadcom in 2012, which in turn was acquired by Avago in 2016 for $37B.
-He was also the 1st Engineer at Lanstar Semiconductor, which also went IPO.
-Nilesh worked in Virtual Silicon Technology, and was responsible for team development and product design.
-His expertise includes startups, emerging memories, memory compiler development, MRAM technologies, semiconductor IP development, network processors, and team/project management.
+Nilesh was part of the startup team at NetLogic Microsystems which went IPO in 2004, and was later acquired by Broadcom/Avago.
+He was also the 1st Engineer at Lanstar Semiconductor a DRAM startup with IPO in 1995.
+Nilesh also worked in Virtual Silicon Technology, AMD, Microwave Device Technology & Motorola in various roles tied to IC design & development, device engineering & testing.
+His expertise includes startups, emerging memories, memory compiler development, MRAM technologies, semiconductor IP development & network processors.
 Nilesh holds a Masters in Electrical Engineering from the New Jersey Institute of Technology and has a portfolio of 14 US issued patents.

 Panel Speaker 2: